M-M-Akash/Face_Recognition_System/README.md

 ```

+### Now to run the face recognition system camera streaming

 **You will need to provide rtsp links for the cameras which will be streaming.**
 In the file `camera_urls.json` you need to paste the rtsp links in a list.
 ```powershell